Some end of the year advice for GITS readers.

 But the biggest boost to write pages is something which emerged spontaneously in last year: The Zero Draft Thirty Challenge.
 The initial #ZD30SCRIPT Challenge attracted over 1,000 participants and was a big success.
 Subsequently, Go Into The Story has hosted a Challenge each March and September.
 We’ll be doing that again in 2019.
 You can join the Zero Draft Facebook group which has evolved into a terrific, supportive community of over 3,300 writers.

 Here’s the thing: You can’t make a sale… you can’t land representation… you can’t go up for writing assignments… you can’t have the credibility to pitch a project… you can’t do anything unless you have sat down and actually written an original screenplay.

 Don’t just think or talk about it.
 Do it!

 For Part 2: Read Scripts, go here.

-Tomorrow: How to Use Go Into The Story (Part 5): Learn the Business.
+Tomorrow: How to Use Go Into The Story (Part 4): Study the craft.